sebastiengreg/pplaaf-web2/collections/_cases-en/the-lumumba-papers.md

 translated: [Français]
 ---

-The Lumumba Papers reveal the suspicious activities of the BGFI RDC bank, a subsidiary of Gabonese Bank Banque Gabonaise et Française et Internationale (BGFI) in the Democratic Republic of Congo, and its involvement in corruption and misappropriation of public funds.
+The Lumumba Papers reveal the suspicious activities of the BGFI DRC bank, a subsidiary of Gabonese Bank Banque Gabonaise et Française et Internationale (BGFI) in the Democratic Republic of Congo, and its involvement in corruption and misappropriation of public funds.
 Largely based on internal documents disclosed by the former employee of the bank Jean-Jacques Lumumba, the case [also reveals the existence](/downloads/BGFIBANK-RDC-censure.pdf){:target="_blank"} of suspicious transactions between the BGFI and the National Independent Electoral Commission.

 The Gabonese bank BGFI has branches in a dozen countries, including the DRC, Ivory Coast and France.
 The owners of the Congolese subsidiary are, among others, the BGFI Holding Corporation (60%) and Gloria Mteyu - the sister of President Kabila (35%).

 Lumumba has been a senior executive in the credit division of the BGFI RDC since 2014.
 In 2016, Lumumba discovered the existence of several suspicious transactions worth tens of millions of dollars between the Congolese bank, run by relatives of President Kabila and by companies, also controlled by relatives of the President.
 Lumumba has tried to alert his superiors internally.
 Threatened with a firearm by the bank's managing director, Francis Selemani Mtwale, President Kabila's adopted brother, Lumumba left his country and bravely revealed this massive corruption scandal.

 In October 2016, the Belgian newspaper Le Soir published [an in-depth article](http://plus.lesoir.be/66290/article/2016-10-29/corruption-au-congo-les-preuves-qui-accablent-le-regime-kabila){:target="_blank"} on the revelations.
 In December 2016, Bloomberg published an article describing the wealth of Kabila and his family, relying partially on Lumumba’s documents.
-The various members of the Kabila family have, according to the article, shares in dozens of companies, including mining companies and bankers.
+The various members of the Kabila family have, according to the article, shares in dozens of companies, including mining companies and banks.
 The article also mentions the misdeeds of the BGFI.

-Since January 2017, PPLAAF has been working closely with Lumumba, providing pro bono legal advice, analyzing and researching the documents it has provided, and using specialized researchers to analyze documents it has kept since its creation. transition to BGFI.
+Since January 2017, PPLAAF has been working closely with Lumumba, providing pro bono legal advice, analyzing and researching the documents he has provided, and using specialized researchers to analyze documents he has kept from the BGFI.

 PPLAAF has conducted extensive investigations with [Le Monde](http://www.lemonde.fr/){:target="_blank"} and [OCCRP](https://www.occrp.org/en){:target="_blank"}.